Propagation phenomena in periodic patchy landscapes with interface conditions: Comparison principles

 \section{Comparison principles}

-In this appendix, we prove comparison results for the problem~\eqref{m-pb}--\eqref{d-f}, as well as for the patchy model in an interval $(a,b)\subset\mathbb{R}$ composed of finitely many patches, say $I_i$ for $i=1,\ldots,n$.
+In this appendix, we prove comparison results for the problem~\eqref{m-pb}--\eqref{d-f}, as well as for a class of more general non-periodic versions of~\eqref{m-pb}--\eqref{d-f}, and for the patchy model in an interval $(a,b)\subset\mathbb{R}$ composed of finitely many patches, say $I_i$ for $i=1,\ldots,n$.
 For the latter, which we first deal with, the landscape $(a,b)$ can be either bounded or unbounded.
 Set $-\infty\le a=x_0<x_1<\cdots<x_n=b\le+\infty$ and $I_i=(x_{i-1},x_i)$ for $i=1,\ldots,n$.
 Since the results will be used in the present paper and in the future work~\cite{HLZ2}, we state them in more generality to cover different applications.
 We consider a one-dimensional parabolic operator

 with interface conditions

 If $a$ or $b$ is finite, we impose Dirichlet-type boundary conditions:

 where $\varphi^\pm:[0,+\infty)\to\R$ are given continuous functions.
 Here, the function $x\mapsto d(x)$ is assumed to be constant and positive in each patch, i.e., $d|_{I_i}=d_i>0$ for some constant $d_i$,\footnote{From the proofs below, it is easily seen that we can consider more general diffusion coefficients $d(t,x)$ such that $d|_{(0,+\infty)\times I_i}$ can be extended to a continuous and positive function in $[0,+\infty)\times\overline{I_i}$, for each $1\le i\le n$.} the function~$c$ is assumed to be continuous and bounded in $(0,T_0)\times\cup_{i=1}^nI_i$ for every $T_0\in(0,+\infty)$, the $\sigma_i$'s are given positive real numbers, and, for each $1\le i\le n$, $F(x,s)=f_i(s)$ for $(x,s)\in I_i\times\R$, with~$f_i\in C^1(\R)$.